Construction of a shared pathway with viewing decks along the foreshore at Taren Point.

 - Construction Approvals – January 2017 - Completed

-- Expected site establishment – April 2017 - In Progress
+- Expected site establishment – April 2017 - Completed

 - Practical completion – April 2018 - Completed

 This project is jointly funded by RMS and Sutherland Shire Council with additional funds from NSW Environment & Planning under the Metropolitan Greenspace Program; and NSW Local Land Services, from their Greater Sydney Region funding.